luxpermanet/UniqueWordCounter/README.md

 encoding: Input file's encoding
 fileReadParallelism: Determines how many threads can read from your file at a time
 lineProcessParallelism: Determines how many threads can process the lines from the file at a time

+Missing parts in the project:
+- Decorate methods and classes with comments to explain what they do
+- Create a CLI executable